arhcy/Unity3d-physics-visualization-/README.md

 # Unity3d Physics2d Visualizer *[work in progress]*

 Tool to help you visualize 2d physics colliders and joints.
 You can track their transform at runtime.
 Just add the proper component to GameObject with a Collider2D or Joint2D.
 Supported Unity 5.6 and higher.

- __Warning: Objects with scaled parent can render incorrectly__
+ __Warning: Objects with scaled parent can render incorrectly.__

  <p align="center">
  <img align="center" src="/Screenshots/MovementLogger.gif">